sanjidolly/sanjidolly/README.md

 ![](https://i.postimg.cc/Hj1y8FZc/Untitled3025-20250725141954.png)

-im in Uni so i tend to not be super online, but i try to make time for friends!
+im in uni so i tend to not be super online, but i try to make time for friends!

 i might be a bit shy and awkward at socializing because of autism LOL